FiloSottile/typage/README.md

 ## Usage

-`age-encryption` is a modern ES Module, compatible with Node.js and Bun, with built-in types.
+`age-encryption` is a modern ES Module with built-in types.
+It's compiled for ES2022, compatible with Node.js 18+, Bun, and all recent browsers.

 #### Encrypt and decrypt a file with a new recipient / identity pair